 The play explores the relationship between artist and muse as one in which the artist always takes and takes until his muse has been completely exhausted of her inspiring force.
 In plain terms, there is something toxic and emotionally abusive in such a dynamic, so the play really poses the question: is it worth it?
 The production ends on a strong note of female empowerment that certainly puts it in conversation with the current political climate.

-Director Antonia Georgieva is opting for a combination of ‘poetic form’, devised elements and original compositions by Timna Lugstein.
+As Director, you’re opting for a combination of ‘poetic form’, devised elements and original compositions by Timna Lugstein.
 Is it safe to safe that this production is more stylised and artful than grittily naturalistic?

 Definitely.
 Stylized is one word that I would use to describe my directing and artistic vision in general, so that has certainly informed my approach to this production.
 There are scenes that will definitely feel naturalistic because even the greatest artists were mere humans and led normal lives, but the play is equally interested in what we don’t necessarily see in our everyday interactions – dreams and nightmares, visions, and the uncanny.
 In that sense, we are definitely going for a stylized feel.

 As a new theatre company making your debut, what does the Camden Fringe mean to you?

 The Camden Fringe is a spectacular opportunity to put work out there and reach new and diverse audiences, test bold ideas, and in our case also make our debut as a company.
 A festival like the Camden Fringe gives artists the space and opportunity to explore their practices and learn through experience.
 There’s definitely a lot of work involved in order to be able to make our own work, but the Camden Fringe organizers as well as our venue Camden People’s Theatre have been incredibly supportive throughout every stage of this process.